 2. Jimmer Fredette – Shanghai Dongfeng

 It shouldn’t take too long for “Jimmer-Mania” to take hold in China.
 James Taft “Jimmer” Fredette was a sensation at Brigham Young University, becoming the NCAA Division I scoring leader and Collegiate Player of the Year in 2011.
 An excellent shooter, Fredette was drafted 10th overall by Milwaukee that same year and flipped right away to Sacramento.
 Even though his jerseys did outstanding business in Kings’ merchandising outlets, Fredette never caught on there as a full-time player, nor in subsequent stops with Chicago, New Orleans and the New York Knicks.
 In all, before heading to China, Fredette played in 235 games, starting seven and logging 6.0 points and 1.4 assists.
 As we detailed in the opening paragraphs, Fredette’s ridiculous scoring in the CBA does have precedent, as he once scored 52 points in a NCAA game (a BYU and MidWest Conference record).
+Other than CBA superstar scorer Darius Adams, there was no former NBA player who had more points this season than Fredette (36.9), who also chipped in 5.5 assists and 2.0 steals per game.

 1. Stephon Marbury – Beijing BeiKong